marcoalopez/GrainSizeTools/DOCS/getting started_src.md

 ## Step 1.
 Install Python for data science

-GrainSizeTools requires Python 3 and the Python scientific libraries [NumPy](http://www.numpy.org/ ) [SciPy](http://www.scipy.org/ ), [Pandas](http://pandas.pydata.org ), [Matplotlib](http://matplotlib.org/ ), and JupyterLab.
-If you have no previous experience with Python, I recommend downloading and installing the Anaconda Python distribution
+GrainSizeTools requires installing Python 3, the Python scientific libraries [NumPy](http://www.numpy.org/ ) [SciPy](http://www.scipy.org/ ), [Pandas](http://pandas.pydata.org ), [Matplotlib](http://matplotlib.org/ ), and JupyterLab.
+If you have no previous experience with Python, we recommend downloading and installing the Anaconda Python distribution

 https://docs.anaconda.com/free/anaconda/install/

 as it contains all the necessary scientific packages (> 5 GB disc space).
 There are versions for Windows, MacOS and Linux.
-If you have limited disk space, there is a distribution called [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) which installs only the Python packages you really need.
-If you prefer this option, click [here](https://github.com/marcoalopez/Python_course/blob/main/notebooks/installing_Python.md) for instructions.
+If you have limited disk space, there is a distribution called [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) which installs only the Python packages you need.
+If you prefer to go to this route, click [here](https://github.com/marcoalopez/Python_course/blob/main/notebooks/installing_Python.md) for instructions.

-Once Anaconda is installed, launch the Anaconda Navigator and you will see that you have installed several scientifically oriented Integrated Development Systems (IDEs), including **JupyterLab** and the **Jupyter Notebook**.
+Once Anaconda is installed, launch the Anaconda Navigator and you will see that you have installed various scientifically oriented Integrated Development Systems (IDEs), including **JupyterLab** and the **Jupyter Notebook**.
 Clicking on any of these IDEs will open the corresponding application in your web browser.
-The GrainSizeTools documentation is written assuming that you will be working in Jupyter Notebook.
+The GrainSizeTools documentation is written assuming that you will be working using Jupyter Notebooks.

 > [!TIP]
 > **Using a dedicated application to work with Jupyter notebooks**
 >
-> If you prefer to use a dedicated application instead of opening Jupyter notebooks in your browser, there are several free and paid alternatives.
+> If you prefer to use a dedicated application instead of opening Jupyter Notebooks in your browser, there are several free and paid alternatives.
 Here we will mention two free alternatives:
 >
-> - **Visual Studio Code** (a.k.a. vscode):  https://code.visualstudio.com/
+> - **Visual Studio Code** (a.k.a.
+Vscode):  https://code.visualstudio.com/
 >
 > This is a free code editor that can be used with a variety of programming languages including Python and supports Jupyter notebooks via extensions.
 As an advantage over vanilla Jupyter Lab, it has a handy variable browser.
-More detailed instructions on how to use Jupyter notebooks in vscode at the following link https://code.visualstudio.com/docs/datascience/jupyter-notebooks
+More detailed instructions on how to use Jupyter Notebooks in Vscode at the following link https://code.visualstudio.com/docs/datascience/jupyter-notebooks
 >
 > - **JupyterLab desktop**: https://github.com/jupyterlab/jupyterlab-desktop/releases
 >
 > This is a cross-platform desktop application for Jupyter Lab.
-It is exactly the same application that opens in the browser, but in an encapsulated application.
-You can find the user guide at the following link https://github.com/jupyterlab/jupyterlab-desktop/blob/master/user-guide.md
+It is the same application that opens in the browser but in an encapsulated application.
+You can find the user guide at the following link https://github.com/jupyterlab/jupyterlab-desktop/blob/master/user-guide.md.
+If you are a beginner, this is the easy road.

 ## Step 2.
-Download the GrainSizeTools
+Download GrainSizeTools

 Once Python is installed, the next step is to download GrainSizeTools.
-Click on the download link below (there is also a direct link on the website).
+Click on the download link below (there is also a direct link on the GrainSizeTools website).

 https://github.com/marcoalopez/GrainSizeTools/releases